shopsys/shopsys/docs/storefront/gtm/hooks.md

 ## useGtmAutocompleteResultsViewEvent

-Hook used to handle viewing of autocomplete search results.
+Hook used to handle the viewing of autocomplete search results.
 It is triggered every time the search keyword changes.

 ```ts
 export const useGtmAutocompleteResultsViewEvent = (